Small Business HQ

 How can you solve this challenge of CRM?

-The implementation strategy will include brainstorming on the CRM’s integration plan with existing customer relationship management techniques and sales and marketing tools.
+The implementation process will include brainstorming on the CRM’s integration plan with existing customer relationship management techniques and sales and marketing tools.

-2. Take suggestions and feedback from internal stakeholders including sales, marketing, and customer support teams.
+2. Take suggestions and feedback from internal stakeholders, including sales, marketing, and customer support teams, to improve user adoption.

 3. Find out whether you need a custom-built or off-the-shelf CRM tool.